Marde's Blog

 Tulips are Blooming:

-Tulips bloom in a sequence of earlier to latest which usually correspondes to shortest to tallest, which was in my mind when I found my tallest tulip, a single late called Blushing Beauty blooming first along with another one, Big Smile.
-This year I planted my extra tulips very late at the end of Januay between every other peony row.
-They are also planted on the west side of my property under deciduous oaks about 2″ deep.
+When it comes to tulips, they bloom in a natural sequence, from the earliest varieties to the latest, which usually coincides with their height—shortest to tallest.
+This blooming order was fresh on my mind when I discovered my tallest tulip.
+It’s a single late variety called Blushing Beauty.
+Interestingly, it bloomed first alongside another tall tulip, Big Smile.
+This year, I planted my extra tulips late, at the end of January.
+To make the most of the space, I placed them between every other peony row.
+Additionally, I planted them on the west side of my property, beneath deciduous oaks, burying them about 2 inches deep.

 Tulips In Bloom 4